gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

 ![](attachments/04052019215.png)

-Switch to *Flavor* and choose one of the available flavors by clicking onß the up-arrow.
+Switch to *Flavor* and choose one of the available flavors by clicking on the up-arrow.

 ![](attachments/04052019216.png)